hyperskill/hyperstyle-analysis-prod/jba/README.md

 After this step you will get a new file with course data with `courseId_preprocessed` suffix.

-3. [tasktracker_content_collector.py](src/processing/tasktracker_content_collector.py) Collects data from the course into the tasktracker task content file format
+3. [tasktracker_content_collector.py](src/processing/tasktracker_content_collector.py) collects data from the course into the tasktracker task content file format

 ### Usage